owenzengusc/Mental_State_Experiment_Platform/README.md

 **Using Anaconda Prompt:**

-1. If you have an environment, activate it:
+1. If you have an environment, activate it, otherwise continue to next step:
    ```
    activate <your-environment-name>
    ```